mltomlins0n/nasa-apod-bot/README.md

 ## Commands:

-`!test` - Get a response from the bot to make sure it's online
+`!test` - Get a response from the bot to make sure it's online.

-`!apod` - Get today's Astronomy Pic of the Day
+`!apod` - Get today's Astronomy Pic of the Day.

 `!archive` - Get every pic from today's date to the date of the first submission (16/06/1995) **WARNING - This will return over 9000 results and spam the channel for about 3 hours.
 I only made this command to see if I could.**